Strings, General

 by Roman emperor, Julius Caesar.
 As legend has it, Caesar would scramble secret

-messages by shifting each character by 3
+messages by shifting each character by 3.
+The table of plaintext characters

 vs. their encoded counterparts for the Caesar Cipher looks like this: